Overview of the hydroserverpy.api

 thing = hs_api.things.get(uid='00000000-0000-0000-0000-000000000000')

-# Get Thing Photos
+# Get thing photos

 photos = thing.photos

-# Add a Photo to a Thing
+# Add a photo to a thing

 with open('/path/to/my/photo.png', 'rb') as photo_file:

-# Delete a Thing Photo
+# Delete a thing's photo

 Example: Get Datastreams of a Thing